Debugging slow bash startup files

 answer, which suggests using the

-some trial and error, I added a few lines to my .bashrc
+some trial and error, I added a few lines to my .bashrc:

 # open file descriptor 5 such that anything written to /dev/fd/5